John is a semi-retired librarian and cat dad who enjoys sharing his pet-owning experiences with others.

 I would also support the suggestion of providing a scratching post, and encouraging the cat to use that rather than the legs of your Queen Anne dining table.

 However, the action of telling a kitten not to jump up at you could give it mixed signals.
 The kitten wants to be close to your face, so as to give and receive affection.
 You are its substitute mother, remember.
-If you say to it, 'you can have affection only on my terms', you are breaking the two-way communication that the kitten needs, and which will be repaid as he/she gets older.
+If you say to it, 'you can have affection only on my terms', you are breaking the two-way communication that the kitten needs, and which will be repaid as they get older.

 We have trained our cat to jump up from the floor to an adult's chest height, thus avoiding the legs.
 We just hold our hands out in a catching posture, and make encouraging noises, so the cat jumps into the hands and is then taken the rest of the way to the shoulders, where he gets fussed and also has a good view of things from our eye-level.